StochSS/SpatialPy/README.md

 In order to compile the solver binary for use by the debugger, run `solver.compile()` with `debug=True`.
 This will inject the `-g` flag into the `gcc` command that compiles the solver, enabling gdb debug information.

-You can run `solver.run_debugger()` anytime after you instantiate a solver in Python to start up a new session of gdbgui.
-After that the debugger will be available at http://127.0.0.1:5000.
+You can invoke `solver.run_debugger()` anytime after you instantiate a solver in Python to start up a new session of gdbgui.
+The debugger will be available at http://127.0.0.1:5000.

 ### Profiling